CRO For Mobile: How to Increase Mobile Device Conversions?

 4. How can I measure the success of my Mobile CRO efforts?

-Start with mobile conversion rate, bounce rate, and average session duration—these will tell you how well your mobile site engages users.
+Start with mobile conversion rate, bounce rate, and average session duration.
+These will tell you how well your mobile site engages users.
 An increase in conversion rate and session duration, along with a drop in bounce rate means your CRO efforts are paying off.

 5. How does Mobile CRO differ from Desktop CRO?